 This guide provides a step-by-step process for setting up a Git repository for your group assignment.

-Only one person in the group needs to create the repository and the .gitignore
+Only one person in the group needs to create the repository and the .gitignore file.

 Version Control Recommended